-- Player with the lowest score on the previous hole tees off first.
+- The player with the lowest score on the previous hole tees off first.

 - Out of bounds are as follows includes 1) on or across park paths or 2) in neighbors' yards or on the school property.

-- In the case of out of bounds, throw from last place inbounds, with a 1-stroke penalty.
+- In the case of out of bounds, throw from the last place in bounds, with a 1-stroke penalty.

 - If you see a disc disappear into the rough, give the thrower an idea of where to look for her/his disc.